 The emotional “side effects” of hyperparathyroidism

 Our daughter is seven years younger than her next older sibling.
-When he left for college, I was determined to make sure it was a special time for her.
+When her brother left for college, I was determined to make sure it was a special time for her.
 She’d had to follow big brothers around all her life.
 It was finally her turn to be the center of attention.

 For instance, I’d decide to make Valentine’s Day cookies to put in her lunch as a surprise.
 But, after she’d go to bed, I couldn’t.
 I had nothing in me.